Weicher233/Capstone/README.md

 **6. [P-median_ratio.ipynb](./P-median_ratio.ipynb)**
 Purpose: Ratio-based analysis using the accessibility efficiency metric η and P-Median recommendation.
 - Includes:
 	- Compute η = (step-free travel time) / (ideal shortest time) per OD pair
 	- Plot histogram and CDF of η; determine threshold (η ≈ 3.74) using elbow method
 	- Aggregate excess burden (η − threshold) across stations to rank candidates
 	- Use P-Median (with p=3) to identify optimal locations for new accessible stops
 	- Perform sensitivity analysis on the efficiency threshold η and facility number p to verify the reasonableness of the parameters
+- Input Datasets:
+	- [OD_Routes.csv](./data/OD_Routes.csv):The data in this document includes travel time data (regular and accessible) for 63 origin-destination (OD) paths.

 **7. [Monte_Carlo_P-median_withnotes.ipynb](./Monte_Carlo_P-median_withnotes.ipynb)**
 Purpose: Evaluate commute time uncertainty via Monte Carlo simulation and apply P-Median for location selection.